YALSA names 2018 Writing Award winners

-The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), named the winners of its 2017 YALSA Writing Award, with members winning in four categories.
+CHICAGO — The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), named the winners of its 2018 YALSA Writing Award with members winning in four categories.

 The winners are as follows:

 The winners of the journal articles will each receive a $500 monetary award due to the more extensive nature of their work while the winners of the blog posts will each receive a $200 monetary award.
-All winners will receive a plaque and be recognized at YALSA’s Membership Meeting at the ALA Annual Conference this summer in Chicago.
+All winners will receive a plaque and be recognized at YALSA’s Membership Meeting at the ALA Annual Conference in New Orleans this summer.
 The award is supported through funds donated to Friends of YALSA.
-To learn more, or to make a donation, visit www.ala.org/yalsa/givetoyalsa/give.
+To learn more or to donate, visit www.ala.org/yalsa/givetoyalsa/give.

 The mission of the Young Adult Library Services Association (YALSA) is to support library staff in alleviating the challenges teens face, and in putting all teens ‒ especially those with the greatest needs ‒ on the path to successful and fulfilling lives.
 For more information about YALSA or to access national guidelines and other resources go to www.ala.org/yalsa, or contact the YALSA office by phone, 800-545-2433, ext.
 4390; or e-mail: firstname.lastname@example.org.